 - Features in Network Virtualization Tools

-- Enterprise Benefits of Network Virtualization
+- What Are the Benefits of Network Virtualization?

 Network virtualization focuses on creating a software-based view and management of the network, which means that traditional network hardware is converted into more flexible and portable software versions.
 The process of creating a virtual network involves separating the network’s management plane from the control plane and combining existing hardware and software network components into a unified software entity.
 Virtual networks typically hold onto their hardware for solutions like packet forwarding, but all other network functionalities are now performed on the virtualized network and completely decoupled from their previous hardware.